 Government Grants: Government grants require a comprehensive application and reporting process.
 The U.S. Department of Transportation's Recreational Trails Program (RTP) is a key source for trails projects.
 Funds are administered at the State government level and require matching funds.
 Grants made at the county and municipal level are often more straightforward than federal programs, and may be a good match for trails projects that are connected to public recreation.

 2012 PEP Grants (U.S. Dept of Education, Carol M. White Physical Education Program): Do you work in the realm of K-12 physical education and want to start a mountain biking program?
-This grant has been approved for 2012 with $78 Million in funding for programs to initiate, expand, or enhance physical education programs, including after-school programs, for students in kindergarten through 12th grade.
+This grant supports programs to initiate, expand, or enhance physical education, including after-school programs, for students in kindergarten through 12th grade.
 Grant recipients must implement programs that help students make progress toward meeting state standards.
 Funds may be used to provide equipment and support to enable students to participate actively in physical education activities.
 Funds also may support staff and teacher training and education.
 Read More to apply...

 Grant Resource SPARK: SPARK is a resource and directory for grants, useful in developing funds for youth programs.

-National Park Service: Every year, the National Park Service helps hundreds of locally-driven projects that create opportunities for healthy outdoor recreation, connect youth with the outdoors, and connect communities to parks.
+National Park Service: Every year, the National Park Service helps hundreds of locally driven projects that create opportunities for healthy outdoor recreation, connect youth with the outdoors, and connect communities to parks.
 Rivers, Trails, & Conservation Assistance from the National Park Service provides no funding, but experienced staff can help communities plan for success.
-Applications for technical assistance will be accepted until August 1, 2011.
 Potential applicants are strongly encouraged to discuss their project ideas with a staff member in your area before preparing an application.
 Visit www.nps.gov/rtca for complete information and application.

-U.S. Forest Service Programs: IMBA clubs that cooperate with their local Forest Service district are advised to discuss possible Challenge Cost Share Agreements with their local district staff under the Forest Service USDA.
+U.S. Forest Service Programs: IMBA supporting groups that cooperate with their local Forest Service district are advised to discuss possible Challenge Cost Share Agreements with their local district staff under the Forest Service USDA.
 The US Forest Service has a partnership resource center describing other opportunities.